29 things you didn't know you could do in America's national parks

 Take an art class in California

 Yosemite has always inspired creatives, from the likes of photographer Ansel Adams to painter Chris Jorgensen.
-Today, it's still inspiring artists and at the Happy Isles Art and Nature Center, there are daily classes from April through October, suitable for all ages from 12 years and up.
+Today, it's still inspiring artists and at the Happy Isles Art and Nature Center there are daily classes from April through October, suitable for all ages from 12 years and up.
 The classes are run by volunteers and will take you out into the Yosemite wilderness to paint or draw whatever inspires you the most.
 The Ansel Adams Gallery also runs classes focused on photography.

 Go dog sledding in Alaska...

-Or meet a litter of puppies in Alaska
+...or meet a litter of puppies

 If you're not a thrill-seeker and jumping on a sled isn't your bag, there's still good reason to go to Denali National Park.
-Each year, a new litter of puppies is born to take over from the older dogs that will eventually retire, so come at the right time and you might just meet some mushers-in-training.
+Most years a new litter of puppies is born to take over from the older dogs that will eventually retire, so come at the right time and you might just meet some mushers-in-training.
 If you can't make it in time to see the pups, there's a webcam that goes live when the litter is born.
 Who knew America's national parks could be so cute?

 Become a junior ranger across the US